Chappie Snodgrass

-Amzie Beal "Chappie" Snodgrass (May 18, 1870 – September 9, 1951) was a Major League Baseball outfielder.
+Amzie Beal "Chappie" Snodgrass (May 18, 1870 – September 9, 1951) was an American Major League Baseball (MLB) outfielder.
 Snodgrass played for the Baltimore Orioles in the season.
 On May 15, he batted third in the lineup and recorded his first and only hit.
 Over three games, he had one hit in ten at-bats.
 He batted and threw right-handed.

 He was born in Springfield, Ohio, and died in New York City.